 Staff specialising in Co-Design work within varied community settings, both internationally and locally to better understand the specific design problems experienced by people.
 By designing with people rather just for people we, together, produce solutions that respect the needs of the end users at an authentic level.
 This method enables rich insights that steer key design decisions.
 We also teach and supervise co-design methods at both MA and PhD level.

 In order to measure user experience, the School has invested heavily in eye‐tracking, EEG (electroencephalography), and rapid‐capture camera systems that are being used to understand how users interact with the world and how consumers make purchase decisions.

 We also have a lighting laboratory, which has the capability to illuminate an environment with spectrally designed lighting; this can be used to explore the effect of colour and light on sleep, emotion, user response and wellbeing.

-Externally funded projects currently running in this research group are:
+Externally funded projects by staff in this research group are: